 One option is monitoring their volume levels yourself, another is to use a volume lock app that restricts the decibel level of the device.
 Another easier option is that you can have headphones and earbuds with built-in volume reduction that stops children damaging their hearing.
 This saves you time on checking yourself and stops them from bypassing a parental lock on mobile devices.

 We think the last option is the easiest because it is a set and forget solution and works with any device the plug the headphones into.
-All the headphones we have recommended come with a decibel limitation on the volume of at least 86db (decibels), that should keep the little ones safe for years to come.
+All the headphones we have recommended come with a decibel limitation on the volume of at least 86db (decibels) which is well under the safe volume level for children recommended by W.H.O.
+(World Health Organisation), that should keep the little ones safe for years to come.

 Price - How much should you spend on your kid's headphones?